digital-ai/release-integration-sdk-workshop/part-3/lab-7-install-remote-runner.md

 ## Clean up

-To remove the Remote Runner, issue the following command
+To remove the Remote Runner from Kubernetes, use the `xl kube clean` command, with the 'answers' file that was created during installation.

-    helm delete remote-runner -n digitalai
+    ./xlw kube clean --skip-prompts --answers digitalai/generated_answers_dai-release-runner_digitalai_install-DATE.yaml

+If you are into Unix command line magic, you can use this command to do the same:

+    ./xlw kube clean --skip-prompts --answers `ls -t digitalai/generated_answers_dai-release-runner_digitalai_install-* | head -1`